durgaprasadbukka/ABOUT/README.md

 📧 durgaprasadbukka7@gmail.com | 📞 +1 (317) 383-9785
 🔗 LinkedIn: https://www.linkedin.com/in/durgaprasadbukka/

-💻 Passionate about data analysis. data science, clinical informatics, and healthcare innovation
+💻 Passionate about data analysis, data science, clinical informatics, and healthcare innovation
-🛠️ Currently building a medical services app to simplify healthcare access
+🛠️ Currently learning and building a medical services app to simplify healthcare access

 ---
 ## 💼 About Me